Isaa-c/AIROTIX/README.md

 Thresholds are only configurable from the agency dashboard, ensuring individuals cannot tamper with alert criteria.

 API Access
 The Airotix system includes a RESTful API for developer integration.
-Authorized applications can access live and historical sensor data, including threshold states and power metrics.
-JSON-format responses are available for real-time mobile or web dashboard integration.
+Authorized applications can access live and historical sensor data, including threshold states.
+JSON-format responses are available for real-time integration with mobile or web dashboards.
 Authentication is token-based.
-Documentation is available on request.

 Dashboard Design
 The system uses two dedicated dashboards: